dibsonthis/batch-copy/README.md

 3- Copy whatever you want from any source

-4- Click 'End Batch Copy
+4- Click 'End Batch Copy'

 5- Paste